 19 Reasons You Don't Want to Have Sex Anymore

 While there are dozens of reasons for lack of lust—from illness to stress to scheduling—the truth is that sex is healthy for body and mind and builds closeness, intimacy and a sense of partnership in your relationship.
-A 2013 study in the journal Sex and Marital Therapy found that women who are sexually satisfied report higher levels of overall wellbeing than women who aren’t getting the same satisfaction.
+One study in the journal Sex and Marital Therapy found that women who are sexually satisfied report higher levels of overall well-being than women who aren’t getting the same satisfaction.
 We invite you to recognize the real-life obstacles to your healthiest, most fulfilling sex life, so you can find ways to overcome them.

 You’re busy with stuff

 When it comes to day-to-day priorities, sex often falls low on the totem pole.
 “We prioritize the things that stress us out the most, even if it’s emptying the dishwasher,” Anita Clayton, MD, University of Virginia psychiatry professor and author of Satisfaction: Women, Sex, and the Quest for Intimacy, tells Health.
 “When our partner approaches us, we think, ‘I have to get this done and you’re talking about that?’”

 Sex Rx: Accept the fact that the dishes and laundry will still be there later, and a roll in the hay will likely not decimate your world order.
 Take 20 minutes out of the multitasking marathon of life for some private time with your partner, which is likely to be heaps more rewarding than an empty dishwasher or a neat pile of shirts.

 You’re letting stress win